We strengthened our foundation and made significant progress toward driving future breakthroughs for patients around the world.

 About This Review

-This review covers Pfizer’s worldwide business and provides information on our activities for the year ending on December 31, 2024.
+This review covers Pfizer’s worldwide business and provides information on our activities for the year ended December 31, 2025.
 It describes key dimensions of our purpose, strategy and performance.

 Forward Looking Information

-This Annual Review contains forward-looking statements about, among other topics, our anticipated operating and financial performance; changes to Pfizer’s R&D and commercial organizations; reorganizations, business plans, strategy, goals and prospects; expectations for our product pipeline, in-line products and product candidates, including anticipated regulatory submissions, data read-outs, study starts, approvals, launches, clinical trial results and other developing data, revenue contribution and projections, potential pricing and reimbursement, potential market dynamics and size, growth, performance, timing of exclusivity, potential benefits and breakthroughs; strategic reviews; capital allocation objectives; an enterprise-wide cost realignment program (including anticipated costs, savings and potential benefits); dividends and share repurchases; plans for and prospects of our acquisitions, dispositions, and other business-development activities, as well as our ability to successfully capitalize on growth opportunities and prospects; the expected benefits of digital technology and AI; manufacturing and product supply; our ongoing efforts to respond to COVID-19, our expectations regarding the impact of COVID-19 on our business, operations and financial results; and our work to operate and advance strategic goals for operating in a responsible and sustainable manner, that are subject to substantial risks and uncertainties.
+This Annual Review contains forward-looking statements about, among other topics, our anticipated operating and financial performance, including financial guidance and projections; reorganizations; business plans, strategy, goals and prospects; expectations for our product pipeline (including products from completed or anticipated acquisitions), in-line products and product candidates, including anticipated regulatory submissions, data read-outs, study starts, approvals, launches, discontinuations, clinical trial results and other developing data, revenue contribution and projections, pricing and reimbursement, market dynamics, including demand, market size, utilization rates, growth, performance, timing and duration of exclusivity and potential benefits; our efforts to address unmet needs in obesity care; our efforts to deliver potential breakthroughs through our Oncology pipeline; the impact and potential impact of tariffs and pricing dynamics; strategic reviews; leverage and capital allocation objectives; an enterprise-wide cost realignment program (including anticipated costs, savings and potential benefits); a Manufacturing Optimization Program to reduce our cost of goods sold (including anticipated costs, savings and potential benefits); dividends and share repurchases; plans for and prospects of our acquisitions, dispositions and other business development activities, including our acquisitions of Metsera and Seagen and our in-licensing agreements with 3SBio and YaoPharma, and our ability to successfully capitalize on growth opportunities and prospects; our efforts to expand access to our medicines and vaccines; the expected benefits of digital technology and AI; our voluntary agreement with the U.S. Government designed to lower drug costs for U.S. patients and to include certain Pfizer products on the TrumpRx.gov platform, Pfizer’s plans to further invest in U.S. manufacturing and potential tariff impacts; manufacturing and product supply; our expectations regarding the impact of COVID-19 on our business, operations and financial results; the expected seasonality of demand for certain of our products; and our work to operate and advance strategic goals for operating in a responsible and sustainable manner, that are subject to substantial risks and uncertainties.
 We cannot guarantee that any forward-looking statement will be realized.
-Should known or unknown risks or uncertainties materialize or should underlying assumptions prove inaccurate, actual results could vary materially from past results, future plans, and projected future results.
+Should known or unknown risks or uncertainties materialize or should underlying assumptions prove inaccurate, actual results could vary materially from past results, future plans and projected future results.

-Data in this review covers the calendar year from January 1 to December 31, 2024, unless otherwise stated.
+Data in review covers the calendar year from January 1 to December 31, 2025, unless otherwise stated.

 All trademarks are the property of their respective owners.